"When you visualize the finite number of times something will happen, your priorities adjust."

 Why it matters

-Tracking your life in weeks gives you a foundation for powerful life planning.
+Tracking your life in weeks provides a foundation for effective life planning.

 This exercise helps you: